 Prison conditions remained harsh and overcrowded and did not meet international standards.
 The abuse of prisoners by authorities and other prisoners reportedly continued to be a problem.

-Physical Conditions: According to official figures, overcrowding was a problem, particularly in those prisons that did not meet the standard of four square meters (43 square feet) per prisoner set by the Council of Europe.
+Physical Conditions: According to official figures, overcrowding was a problem, particularly in those prisons that did not meet the standard of 43 square feet per prisoner set by the Council of Europe.
 Conditions remained generally poor within the prison system, and observers noted insufficient spending on repair and retrofitting.
 According to the Ministry of Foreign Affairs, men and women, juveniles and adults, and pretrial detainees and convicted persons were not held together.

-A number of prisons provided insufficient medical care, and inmates complained that food quality was poor and sometimes insufficient in quantity.
+Several prisons provided insufficient medical care, and inmates complained that food quality was poor and sometimes insufficient in quantity.
+According to the MFA, during the year the amount and quality of food improved.
 In some prisons heating and ventilation were inadequate.
 According to the Association for the Defense of Human Rights-Helsinki Committee (ADHR-HC), inmates did not have access to adequate counseling, and many psychologist and social worker positions were not filled.
 Persons with mental disorders did not receive sufficient care and were frequently isolated by other inmates.
 The ADHR-HC stated that the actual number of persons who had mental health problems was three times higher than the number of inmates who received treatment for mental illness.

-The ADHR-HC stated that some pretrial detention facilities had inadequate conditions, particularly in terms of hygiene and overcrowding.
+The ADHR-HC stated that some pretrial detention facilities had inadequate conditions, particularly in terms of hygiene.
 Such facilities were often located in basements and had no natural light and inadequate sanitation.
 In some pretrial facilities and prisons, there was no possibility for confidential meetings between detainees and their families or attorneys.
 The ADHR-HC also criticized the lack of HIV and hepatitis prevention measures.

 The constitution and law prohibit arbitrary arrest and detention, and the government generally respected these prohibitions.
 The law provides for the right of any person to challenge the lawfulness of his or her detention.